pranavwaykar/JobPilot/docs/03_INTERVIEW_EXPLANATION.md

-## Job Mailer — How to Explain to an Interviewer (Story + Highlights)
+## Job Pilot — How to Explain to an Interviewer (Story + Highlights)

 ### 1) 20–30 second pitch (elevator pitch)
-“I built a Node.js tool called Job Mailer that automates job application emails.
+“I built a Node.js tool called Job Pilot that automates job application emails.
 It supports both a headless automation mode and a clean local web UI.
 The automation mode reads a recipients CSV, sends only the pending emails on a schedule, and also watches the CSV so adding a new recipient triggers an immediate send.
 The UI lets me send single or bulk emails, manage SMTP/default templates, and even discover HR emails using external provider APIs.
 Everything is logged locally to JSON and Excel so I can track what was sent and avoid duplicates.”

 ---